AI4WA/OpenOmniFramework/docs/index.md

 - **Trial on Cloud**: We deploy the API end on [https://openomni.ai4wa.com](https://openomni.ai4wa.com)
     - You can use this as the API end
     - Deploy the client side on your local machine to collect audio and video, and play the audio
-    - Deploy the AI module on your local machine or anywhere with good computation power, can be a cloud server, HPC center, etc
+    - Deploy the Agent module on your local machine or anywhere with good computation power, can be a cloud server, HPC center, etc
 - **All in One Local Machine**: You can deploy the whole system on your PC or laptop
     - You can use the camera, microphone, and speaker on your laptop
     - You can use the local storage to store the data, and get the data transfer process to be "None"
-    - You can use the computation power on your laptop to run the AI models (Which sometimes not that good)
+    - You can use the computation power on your laptop to run the Agent models (Which sometimes not that good)
 - **Private Offline Network**: You can deploy the whole system on a private network, different machines
     - Camera, Microphone, and Speaker can be one different machine within the same network
     - API will be running on another machine, which in charge of manage the whole system
-    - AI module can be running on a high speciation machine, which in charge of running the AI models, or a local high performance GPU cluster
+    - Agent module can be running on a high speciation machine, which in charge of running the Agent models, or a local high performance GPU cluster
 - **Your Cloud**: This is similar to the **Trial on Cloud**, only difference is that you deploy the API end on your own cloud server, and you can have more control over the system.